BhattPranj/Human-Activity-Recognition/README.md

 # Human Activity Monitoring - Time Series Analysis

 This project focuses on extracting time series features for human activity monitoring using accelerometer data.
 It involves applying natural visibility graph (NVG), horizontal visibility graph (HVG), and computing permutation entropy and complexity.
-The project uses a dataset consisting of accelerometer data from 15 subjects for activities like walking, running, climbing up, and climbing down.
+The project uses a dataset consisting of accelerometer data from 15 subjects for activities like walking, running, climbing up, and climbing down for head and chest positions.

 ## Dataset

-The dataset for this project can be accessed through the following link: [Human Activity Dataset](link-to-the-dataset)
+The dataset for this project can be accessed through the following link: [Human Activity Dataset]([link-to-the-dataset](https://www.uni-mannheim.de/dws/research/projects/activity-recognition/dataset/))

 ## Task 1: Visibility Graph Analysis